haberdashPI/vscode-master-key/notes.md

 BUG: I noticed that definitions are updated internally on some kind of delay (the config updates, but the state has an old value) (search for this edge case a little bit)
+BUG: switching out of the binding mode after closing the window doesn't always seem to work

 REFACTOR: cleanup up and document code, make it nice and readable
 REFACTOR: add prettier config and apply new style to all files